apify/crawlee/website/blog/2024/08-27-how-to-scrape-infinte-scrolling-pages/index.md

 Since we're dealing with multiple browser pages with multiple links and we want to do infinite scrolling, we may encounter an accept cookie dialog on each page.
 This will prevent loading more shoes via infinite scroll.

-We'll need to check for cookies on every page, as each one may be opened with a fresh session (no stored cookies) and we'll get the accept cookie dialog even though we already accepted it.
+We'll need to check for cookies on every page, as each one may be opened with a fresh session (no stored cookies) and we'll get the accept cookie dialog even though we already accepted it in another browser window.
+However, if we don't get the dialog, we want the request handler to work as usual.

-The context manager will solve this problem.
+To solve this problem, we'll try to deal with the dialog in a parallel task that will run in the background.
+A context manager is a nice abstraction that will allow us to reuse this logic in all the router handlers.
 So, let's build a context manager:

 ```python
 @asynccontextmanager